andrewsb8/quvax/README.md

 ### Continuing an Optimization

 An option to continue from the end of a previous execution of ```design.py``` is available.
 To do this, the input needs to be a valid SQLite database and the ```-resume``` option must be specified.
-You can still specify other options for ```design.py```, but they will be overwritten by option values read by the input database.
-The input database file will be used as the output file.

 ```
 $ python design.py -i quvax.db --resume
 ```

+Most for ```design.py``` are read from the database.
+The input database file will be used as the output file.
+You can use ```$ python design.py --resume -h``` to see the available options to specify when resuming an optimization.

 ### Analyzing Optimizations